 You will be charged an insured shipping fee and applicable sales tax if you take physical possession of precious metals.
 When taking delivery of bullion bars, there may be a small adjustment to reflect differences in bar sizes or the fineness of the precious metal in that bar.
 Any such adjustments will be charged or credited to your Morgan Stanley account.
 Some states charge a sales tax on delivered precious metals.
-Upon request, your Financial Advisor will provide you with the cost of shipping and information on applicable sales taxes.
+Upon request, your Financial Advisor/Private Wealth Advisor will provide you with the cost of shipping and information on applicable sales taxes.

-TRANSFERRING PRECIOUS METALS INTO YOUR MORGAN STANLEY ACCOUNT

-Contact your Financial Advisor for full instructions if you want to deliver previously purchased precious metal for credit into your Morgan Stanley account.
-Morgan Stanley and our custodian depositories may, at their discretion, refuse to accept precious metals or parcels containing precious metals, and you may not send precious metals to a Morgan Stanley custodian depository without preauthorization.
+TRANSFERRING PRECIOUS METALS INTO YOUR MORGAN STANLEY ACCOUNT precious metals or parcels containing precious metals, and you may not send precious metals to a Morgan Stanley custodian depository without preauthorization.
 All such shipments are at your risk and expense.
 Please note that if you have been preauthorized to send precious metals to a Morgan Stanley custodian depository, Morgan Stanley will generally charge an assay fee for verifying the weight and purity of precious metals.